hacdias/fintracts/parser/SPECIFICATION.md

 The parties:

   Will Smith, undermentioned as WS; and
-  De National Bank, undermentioned as DNB.
+  The Bank, undermentioned as TB.

 Hereby enter in a Bond Purchase Agreement defined as follows:

-  DNB agrees on issuing and selling a bond of EUR 10,000.00 to WS for EUR 9,800.00.
+  TB agrees on issuing and selling a bond of EUR 10,000.00 to WS for EUR 9,800.00.
 The aforementioned bond reaches maturity on the 1st of October 2025.

-Signed by WS and DNB on the 24th of September 2021.
+Signed by WS and TB on the 24th of September 2021.
 ```

 Selling a bond for its face value with coupons: